mantidproject/mantid/dev-docs/source/GettingStarted/GettingStarted.rst

         Port 443
         PreferredAuthentications publickey

-If you need further help, ask another developer at the facility how to configure the corkscrew option.
+If you need further help, ask another developer at the facility how to configure ssh.

 Setting up GitHub